-Cetuximab (Erbitux®) is used to treat cancer of the bowel (colon and rectum) that has spread, or cancer of the head and neck.
+Cetuximab (Erbitux®) is a targeted therapy drug.
+It is used to treat cancer of the bowel (colon and rectum), or head and neck.

 Serious and life-threatening side effects